hjone72/PlexAuth/README.md

 For nginx config check out the example.

 This requires you to have:

 	1. RememberMe by gbirke installed.
 	2. PlexPy https://github.com/drzoidberg33/plexpy
 	3. nginx

-There are a few quick things that need to be done to get this working.
+There are a few quick things that need to be done to get this working:

 	1. Head to: https://github.com/gbirke/rememberme follow the instructions to install RememberMe
 	2. Rename sample_config.ini.php to config.ini.php and edit as needed.
 	3. Rename footer_sample.php to footer.php and edit as desired.